connortarpey/sso-watcher/README.md

 Real-time detection of SSO / auth-provider login flows on a local network interface.
-Parses TLS ClientHello SNI and DNS queries, matches them against a catalog of known authentication endpoints, correlates each event to a source device, and streams the result to a browser dashboard over WebSocket.
+Parses TLS ClientHello SNI and DNS queries, matches them against a catalog of known authentication endpoints, correlates each event to a source device, and streams the result to a browser dashboard.

 <img width="1498" height="805" alt="Screenshot 2026-07-27 at 5 55 33 PM" src="https://github.com/user-attachments/assets/8f8054bb-dc9e-40e3-8cb0-c8b4ef821617" />

-**No credentials are extracted or stored.** TLS payload is never decrypted — only visible connection metadata (hostnames from SNI and DNS) is inspected, the same information Wireshark or your router already sees.

-Built for auditing your own traffic: which sites are being contacted, when authentication flows happen, and from what device on the network.

 ## What the dashboard shows